ShuyangZhu/dynamic_multimodal_transport_planning_with_drones_for_emergency_logistics_original_data/README.md

 - **The impact of different operator designs**
   Contains experiments evaluating the influence of different operator designs in the ALNS heuristic:
   - `All` – Results using all operators
-  - `No-G` – Results excluding the "G" operator
+  - `No-G` – Results excluding the greedy-related operators
-  - `No-R` – Results excluding the "R" operator
+  - `No-R` – Results excluding the random-related operators
-  - `No-M` – Results excluding the "M" operator
+  - `No-M` – Results excluding the multimodal-specific operators

 - **Stability analysis of ALNS**
-  Provides multiple runs of ALNS under identical settings to test its stability and robustness.
+  Provides 10 runs of ALNS under identical settings to test its stability and robustness.

 - **Comparison of approaches with and without drones**
   Comparative results between multimodal approaches:
-  - `without drones` – Ground-only transport
+  - `without drones` – only cargo aircraft, trains, and trucks
-  - `with drones` – Coordinated ground–air transport
+  - `with drones` – intergrated drones into the cargo aircraft-train-truck multimodal system

 - **Comparison of static and dynamic models**
   Analysis of planning under static and dynamic models: